medplum/medplum/packages/docs/docs/access/projects.md

 ## Project Linking

-Medplum super administrators can _link_ shared projects into a target project, providing users with a _read-only_ view of all resources in the linked projects.

 Sometimes it is useful to share a common set of resources with multiple projects.

 Medplum super administrators can create shared projects and _link_ them into multiple target project.
 Users of those target projects get a a _read-only_ view of all resources in the shared projects.